cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 Search using the db identifier entered earlier.
 The writer and reader db nodes will be created under a single cluster.
-It takes around 20-25 minutes for the servers to be available for use.
+It takes around 20-25 minutes for the servers to be available for use (see @fig:aws-aurora-submit).
-(see @fig:aws-aurora-submit)

 ![AWS Aurora DB](images/auroradb-11.png){#fig:aws-aurora-submit}